SAAP2025

 SUBMISSION GUIDELINES:

 Eligibility: You do not need to be a member to submit a proposal, but you must be a member in order to present your accepted submission.
 To become a member, please visit the Society’s membership page.
 Only one submission per person will be considered.
 Individuals may appear on the program no more than twice.
 Those appearing twice must do so in two distinct capacities (paper presenter, panel discussant, session chair, etc.).
 Participants may, for example, present a paper and be a panel commentator, but may not present two papers.
-This includes invited societies, e.g., if you are invited to present a paper for an invited society, you may not also present a Standard Paper at SAAP, but you may be a session chair, commentator, or a reader, etc..
+This includes invited societies, e.g., if you are an Invited Society participant, you may be a session chair, commentator, or a reader, etc.

 Deadline: The deadline for submissions is September 15, 2024.
 This is a firm deadline.
 We will stop accepting submissions at 11:59 pm Pacific Time on September 15.